-German Studies graduates from Macalester pursue a variety of careers in fields as wide ranging as law, government, international relations, business, medicine, translation and teaching.
+German Studies graduates from Macalester pursue a variety of careers in fields as wide-ranging as law, government, international relations, business, medicine, translation, teaching, journalism, and film-making.
 Since 1971, over 60 graduating seniors have received the prestigious Fulbright-Hayes fellowship for a year of study a German university.
 Numerous other German Studies graduates have received teaching assistantships in Germany or Austria from Fulbright or the German Academic Exchange Service for the year following graduation.

 Eric (Scheufler) Ginola ’03, Germanics MA, Student Life Manager at CIEE Berlin Study Abroad Institute

 After graduating from Macalester with a double major in German Studies and Russian Studies in 2003, I taught for a year in Austria as a Fulbright Teaching Assistant, and after a few detours, completed my Master’s degree in Germanics at the University of Washington.
 I never forgot how formative my experience with study abroad on Macalester’s program to Tübingen and Vienna was, and so I wanted to find a way to pass that opportunity on to others.
 I’ve been working at the CIEE Berlin study abroad institute since 2015 in a variety of roles – from language instructor to program assistant and most recently now as Student Life Manager since 2018.
 It has been so gratifying to work with hundreds of students over the past years – whether it is cultural programming, fostering connections with local community, supporting their cultural adjustment and wellbeing, or just day-to-day advising and conversations – and to pass along the spirit of intellectual curiosity and intercultural growth that Macalester helped instill in me.

 Bryan Ball ’19, English teaching assistant with the Austrian Ministry for Education